anoma/taiga/book/src/validity-predicates.md

 # Validity predicate (VP)

-In Taiga, there are two types of mechanisms checking the validity of a transaction:
+In Taiga, there are two types of mechanisms enforcing the validity of a transaction:
 * the first type is the Taiga rules that are the same for all transactions (e.g. the note must exist before being spent).
 * the second type is called **validity predicates**.
-The choice of VPs to be checked depends on the applications involved in the transaction.
+The choice of VPs to be checked to validate a transaction depends on the applications involved in the transaction.

 A **validity predicate** is a piece of code defined by an application that authorizes transactions the application is involved in.
 A valid (can be published on the blockchain) transaction satisfy the VPs of all involved applications.